 - Class 3 is a BMI of 40 or higher and is sometimes called severe obesity.

 Medications.
-There are a lot of prescription and nonprescription medications on the market that may help you lose weight.
-But doctors may only prescribe them if you have a BMI over 30 (or if it is at least 27 and you have a weight-related issue like high blood pressure or diabetes).
+There are a lot of prescription and nonprescription medications on the market for weight loss.
+But doctors may only prescribe medications if you have a BMI over 30 (or if it is at least 27 and you have a weight-related issue like high blood pressure or diabetes).
 Studies show that people who combine healthy eating and exercise with these drugs can have better results than just taking the medication alone.